leonmartin/aoc/README.md

 * Day 1: Solved using Python 3
 * Day 2: Solved using bash
-* Day 2: Solved using Ruby 2.7
+* Day 3: Solved using Ruby 2.7
+* Day 4: Solved using Lua 5.4